Flight of the Gibbon™ Jungle Conservation Projects: Protecting Southeast Asia's Eco-System

 Gibbon Release Program

-The Gibbon Rehabilitation and Release program, which has been in operation for 4 years, is a joint venture between Flight of the Gibbon and the Thai government.
-Flight of the Gibbon is committed to re-establishing the Gibbon population in its natural habitat.
-This is a major success for the Gibbon Conservation Program and raises hopes of a stable, established population in Thailand’s rainforests.
-Read about our baby gibbons.
+Through the Gibbon Rehabilitation and Release program, which has been in operation for 6 years, Flight of the Gibbon is committed to re-establishing the Gibbon population in its natural habitat in both Thailand and Cambodia where we operate.
+Read more about gibbons.

-Deforestation, over-hunting and overuse of land in many parts of Thailand have all contributed to a general decline in the health of the forest ecosystems, including primate populations.
-While our canopy tour takes place in a beautiful, pristine old-growth rainforest where the plant ecology is primarily intact, some areas near our site have suffered from decades of overuse.
+Deforestation, over-hunting and overuse of land in many parts of Thailand and Cambodia have all contributed to a general decline in the health of the forest ecosystems, including primate populations.
+While our canopy tours take place in beautiful, pristine old-growth forests where the plant ecology is primarily intact, some areas near our site have suffered from decades of overuse.
 A truly healthy ecosystem that can support a wide range of plants and animals needs a very large area for animal populations to stabilize.
 From the inception of Flight of the Gibbon™, it was our goal to minimize the impact of bringing tourist to this amazing place and restore the surrounding areas to once again be a stable, healthy, functioning ecosystem.

 Maekampong is a mountain village about an hour East of Chiang Mai and is where the Flight of the Gibbon™ tour takes place.
 In the beginning of July, 2008 we worked with the local villagers and the forest service to plant 500 trees in a deforested and overused area near the tour site.
-Dr. Stephen Elliot and FORRU designed a restoration program based on the damage and location.
 Some bamboo in the area was removed and nine different species, both saplings and more mature trees were planted.
 The forest service also helped us create a nursery so we are in a position to sustain and increase our reforestation efforts year after year.